Spin and win: Verstappen rallies to eighth win of F1 season

 Verstappen’s eighth win of the season was the 28th of the Dutchman’s career.

 “Who would have thought when we woke up today we’d get this result?
-Amazing,” Verstappen told his team.
+Amazing,” Verstappen told his team, letting out a laugh.
+“I was battling a lot of guys and it was a lot of fun out there.
+That was a crazy race but (we) stayed calm and we won.”

 He qualified a season-worst 10th because of a loss of power on Saturday, then in Sunday’s race Verstappen did a 360-degree spin.